About Stephen from himself...

 I have been inspired by so many including the likes of Torres, Santos Hernandez, Hermann Hauser and Daniel Friederich.
 There is always so much to learn.
 Guitar making continues to be an amazing journey.
 I have enjoyed refining my craftsmanship and continue to do so.
 My desire to build great guitars has been encouraged along the way with opportunities presented to me by the renowned Kent Guitar Classics, founded by Miles Roberts, to get up close and personal with some inspiring makes such as Daniel Friederich and Hermann Hauser Guitars.
 I will forever be thoroughly grateful to Miles Roberts for the enrichment he has provided and wish him a very happy retirement.
 I consider it one of my great achievments to have had my guitars stocked amongst such a fine collection.
 Together we also collaborated in the creation of the very successful Cadenza model.

 Over the last 11 years I have been fortunate enough to build guitars for many professional guitarists such as Paul Gregory, Juan Martin, Peter Stuart, Sean Shibe, Ian Watt, Andrew Gough, Allan Neave, Gaëlle Solall and Mark Eden.
-I am privileged to now have my instruments finding homes internationally spanning every continent except Antartica!
+It excites me to now have my instruments finding homes internationally spanning every continent except Antartica!